godwinjk/KDoc-er/README.md

 KDoc is a language used to document the Kotlin codes.
 And this plugin helps to generate smart KDoc for your project.

-This plugin is very lightweight and efficient. for generating KDoc for Kotlin files.
+This plugin is very lightweight and efficient for generating KDoc for Kotlin files.

 ## What's New
 ### Version 1.0